Eldmire with Crakehill

-Eldmire with Crakehill is a civil parish in the Hambleton district of North Yorkshire, England.
+Eldmire with Crakehill is a civil parish in the county of North Yorkshire, England.
 The population of the parish was estimated at 30 in 2013.

-There is no village in the parish.
-The parish consists of a number of scattered houses and farms, including the hamlets of Eldmire and Crakehill on the east bank of the River Swale.
-Crakehill was mentioned in the Domesday Book (as Crecala).
+There is no village in the parish: it consists of a number of scattered houses and farms, including the hamlets of Eldmire and Crakehill, on the east bank of the River Swale.
+Crakehill was mentioned in Domesday Book (as Crecala).
 It was joined with the manor of Eldmire (also spelt Elmire) from at least the early 14th century.
 The two settlements formed a township in the ancient parish of Topcliffe, and became a separate civil parish in 1866.

+From 1974 to 2023 it was part of the district of Hambleton and is now administered by the unitary North Yorkshire Council.